 Coimbatore district reports two new cases of COVID-19

-The Health Department said that two persons recovered from the disease and the district had 11 active cases on Wednesday.
-The district had a test positivity rate of 0.2% on Tuesday when two persons tested positive for the disease.
+The Health Department said that one person recovered from the disease and the district had 13 active cases on Sunday.
+The district had a test positivity rate of 0.1% on Saturday when one person tested positive for the disease.

 - Comments will be moderated by The Hindu editorial team.